 - Corporate Strategy — We help clients understand the competitive landscape and plan their business strategy by using ethnographic research to make sense of consumers and markets.

-Using mixed-methods research, including ethnography, we research the human experience and through the application of social theory, discover insights that enable your product development, organizational culture, and corporate strategy.
+As a firm, we accomplish this by ethnographically researching the human experience and, through the application of social theory, discover insights that enable your product development, organizational culture, and corporate strategy.
 Our process involves the following six steps:

 - Listen with Empathy — We listen to your business goals and problems with intent and empathy, as we seek to understand the business needs from your perspective.